-How Can I Improve my Talent Management Strategies?
+How Can HR Improve Talent Management Strategies?

-- Invest in company culture immediately.
+- Invest in workplace culture.

 - Encourage friendships among your team.